 Health Extension Chicken & Brown Rice Review

-Health Extension is a family-owned company based in the United States.
-Health Extension has very impressive transparency about the source of its ingredients, including an interactive map for visitors of their site to explore.
+What makes Health Extension stand out is the fact that it has very impressive transparency about the source of its ingredients, including an interactive map for visitors of their site to explore.

 This level of transparency is unprecedented in the pet food industry and is something that many brands could learn from.